virtualatoms/handbook/docs/group-policies/conferences.md

 ### Expense Claims

 Fill out the [Expense Claim form](https://www.imperial.ac.uk/media/imperial-college/administration-and-support-services/finance/internal/expense_claim_excel.xls).
 Ask Alex for the account code (cost centre and activity/project number).
 Both you and Alex need to sign the form.
-When everything is done, send the form to [Ajimal, Perminder](mailto:p.ajimal@imperial.ac.uk).
+When everything is done, send the form to [Ajimal, Perminder](mailto:p.ajimal@imperial.ac.uk) and CC [Ganose, Alexander M](a.ganose@imperial.ac.uk).
 Make sure you collect the receipts for each of these and then email them along with the spreadsheet.

 The following are items that can be expensed:
 - Conference registration fee